 Perfect hearty side dish.

 I prefer a russet potato for this recipe as they tend to be heartier and create a better shell for stuffing.
-One thing I’ve learned after making these countless times, I like to bake the potato shells again while making the stuffing to create an even sturdier shell.
+One thing I’ve learned after making these countless times, I like to bake the potato shells again while making the stuffing to create an even sturdier and crispier shell.

 An extra sharp cheddar cheese has been the crowd favorite in this recipe, but feel free to use a cheese of your choice, I’ve even played around with pepper jack for a little kick.